Real DUI Court: Live and Virtual

 (The best option for smaller groups throughout the year or while school is not in session)

 We provide all the necessary audio and visual equipment to show a pre-recorded sentencing of a 1st-time DUI offender.
 Students will witness the defendant’s detention, imposed fines and penalties.
 Additionally, students will hear from the judge and attorneys in the case.
 The 60-minute presentation concludes with a testimony from a victim of a DUI crash and/or a law enforcement officer.
 The following will also be provided: information on California's Zero Tolerance Laws, a worksheet of courtroom terms and definitions, and a certificate of attendance.
-Real DUI Court in Schools Program - "Streaming" is a mandatory pre-requisite for new schools hosting a “live-sentencing” assembly.
+Real DUI Court in Schools Program - "Virtual" is a mandatory pre-requisite for new schools hosting a “live-sentencing” assembly.
 To schedule, call (916) 761-2649.